 Tips for Indoor Plant Care

-Here's how to look after your houseplants so they'll help you to breathe a little easier.
+Here's how to look after your houseplants so they'll help you to breathe a little easier while purifying the air of your home.

 - Water houseplants thoroughly with lukewarm water and allow the excess to drain.
 Wait to water again until the soil has dried out.
 Most houseplants benefit from daily misting.